hydra3333/Stay_Awake/z-re-implementation-into-C-hash-v6.md

   * For clarity, first already-running instance is the one being `brought forward` (gain focus) if possible and very easy; inter-process communication et al is specifically not desired; The later instance only signals then exits.

 * **NotifyIcon visibility timing**:
-  * the context menu may be created early, but `NotifyIcon.Visible = true` should only be set after the icon image is ready (to avoid flashing the default blank icon).
+  * The context menu may be created early, but `NotifyIcon.Visible = true` should only be set after the icon image is ready (to avoid flashing the default blank icon).
 This prevents confusion when coding step 1.4 vs 2.x.

+* **Wrap every disposable** (Bitmap, Graphics, Stream, Icon) in `using()` unless ownership must persist.
+  * This avoids GDI leaks.

 ---